bluesky/tiled/docs/source/how-to/scaling.md

 * The first access for each item is **slow** because the data is generated or read on demand.
 Subsequent access is **fast**.
-* The machine running the server must have sufficient RAM for all the entries in the Catalog.
+* The machine running the server must have sufficient RAM for all the entries in the Tree.
 The memory usage will grow monotonically as items are accessed and stashed internally by ``OneShotCachedMap``.
-This **is not** a scalable solution for large Catalogs with large data.
+This **is not** a scalable solution for large Trees with large data.

 ## Load on first read and stash for awhile (but not forever)